Titanic in popular culture: Internet

-In the shared alternate history of Ill Bethisad (1997 and after), an analogue of the Titanic called the "Gigantic" appears. like the real-life Titanic, its alternate universe counterpart the Gigantic was a famous ship that sunk on its maiden voyage on 15 April 1912 though there are also several notable differences between the two.
-First, the Gigantic was even bigger than the Titanic.
-Next, the Gigantic took the same route for its voyage but New York City is still called "New Amsterdam" in the fictional alternate universe.
-Also, The Gigantic was made by a fictionised version of Blue Star Line instead of White Star Line.
-Next, the Gigantic's sinking is more mysterious than the Titanic's as no signals were found and the ship had already sunk by the time any help came.
-Finally, "Sikmunt Frojt", Ill Bethisad's version of Sigmund Freud was a passenger of the ship and he died in the disaster.
+In the shared alternate history of Ill Bethisad (1997 and after), an analogue of the Titanic called the "Gigantic" appears.
+This even larger alternate universe counterpart of the Titanic similarly sunk on its 1912 maiden voyage.
+The circumstances of the Gigantic is presented as more mysterious than those of the Titanic, as it had completely sunk by the time help came.
+Ill Bethisad's version of Sigmund Freud was a passenger of the ship and he died in the disaster.